PlumpMath/FirstPersonTemplateBGE/README.md

 What is this?
 -------------
-The First Person Template is a bare-bones first person template object for use with the Blender Game Engine.
+The First Person Template is a first person template object for use with the Blender Game Engine.
 It's made up of a few different parts
 *	The .blend contains two important objects, Player and PlayerCam.
 These two objects can be linked to any other blender file you might be working on and then made "local" so you can adjust all their properties
-*	MouseLook.py handles all the (you guessed it) mouselook stuff
+*	FPcontrols.py contains all the code needed for moving the player around and using mouselook
-*	PlayerMove.py handles all the movement (walking, running, jumping, and some basic acceleration/drag)
 *	SkyboxCam.py controls the optional skybox you can set up for a scene

 How do I use it?